 A major “disruption” started at 74 at the death of my brother.
 I finally accepted my own mortality, started planning for my remaining days, even helping others do the same.
 My new life shifted to that of a consciously aging being.
 It remains so.
 I’m still dealing with the messy residue of that disruption, getting older, breaking my addiction to productivity, and reflecting on the blessings, dilemmas and choices of life’s fourth chapter.

 Bottom line, at 81, it’s been illuminating to look back on life.
 At whatever age, we can harvest the lessons, determine to avoid the guilt of an unlived life, molt mind-sets, convictions, routines, and dreams, and convert our rich life experiences into wisdom.
 We can turn episodic memories into a meaningful life journey which matters.

 A Bruce Feiler definition: A transition is a vital period of adjustment, creativity and rebirth that helps one find meaning after a major life disruption.
-I invite you to take this post-pandemic opportunity to make sense of your life and honor it.
+I invite you to take this post-pandemic opportunity to make sense of your life and to name and honor all of your transitions.
 Enjoy!
-If any of you readers choose to reflect in this way, or in any way you have found yourself thinking about “the pandemic and you,” I’d love to hear about it (email@example.com.)
-Here’s a start!
+If any of you readers choose to reflect in this way, or in any way you have found yourself thinking about “the pandemic and you,” I’d love to hear about it (email@example.com) Here’s a start!

 First, make a list of the life changing disruptions and lifequakes you experienced over your lifetime.
 Then ask yourself questions about any or all of them.